sensu/sensu-docs/content/sensu-go/6.4/observability-pipeline/observe-schedule/kubernetes.md

 We recommend deploying Sensu agents as Kubernetes sidecars, a dynamic approach with one agent per [Kubernetes pod][2], to monitor applications.
 To monitor Kubernetes itself, add a Sensu agent on all Kubernetes hosts.

+Run Sensu from outside of Kubernetes.
+If you monitor from within Kubernetes and Kubernetes fails, your monitoring will fail too.

 Kubernetes sidecars are modular, composable, and reusable.
 When you use the sidecar pattern, your Kubernetes pod holds the container that runs your application alongside the container that runs the Sensu agent.
 These containers share the same network space, so Sensu can collect data from your applications as if they were running in the same container or host.